ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 }
 ```

-We want `cdoc` to be able to handle documentation for both cases, and while our
+We want `cdoc` to be able to handle both cases, and while our
-trick for parsing `struct` declarations *would* work for a forward declared
+trick for parsing `struct` declarations *would* work with a forward declared
 function, that trick would fail to parse a function definition.
 We will create a function that is mostly copy-pasted from `parse_struct_source`,
 but will check for a `';'` or a `'{'` and stop parsing if it either is